3 Steps for Prioritizing Digital Accessibility in 2023

 Checkers catch the basics

 Once you determine what your accessibility goals should be, evaluate your current content and accessibility practices, if any, to determine where you are now.
 Does your organization have any kind of digital accessibility practices in place?
-If it does not, and if none of your digital content has been specifically tagged for accessibility, it probably is not accessible.
+If it does not, and if none of your digital content has been specifically coded for accessibility, it probably is not accessible.
+There are two ways to determine whether content is accessible.
 Free, automated accessibility checkers are available online to help you identify some main accessibility issues such as missing tags, captions, and alt text.

 Screen readers catch the rest

-However, automated checkers can’t identify other significant issues like the accuracy of the tags, whether the information on the page is presented in the correct order, or whether the alt text explains why the image or graphic is relevant to the surrounding content.
+However, automated checkers only identify 20-30% of accessibility errors.
+They can’t identify significant issues like the accuracy of the tags, whether the information on the page is presented in the correct order, or whether the alt text explains the relevance of an image or graphic.
 For example, if an image had alt text that simply said “image,” it would pass an accessibility checker because there is something in the alt text field.
-However, that alt text isn’t useful or accessible because it doesn’t tell the user what the image is or how it’s contextually relevant.
-Try using an actual screen reader to listen to digital content read aloud to you as a person with disabilities would.
-Then you can experience for yourself what accessibility problems an end-user may experience with your content.
+However, that alt text isn’t useful because it doesn’t tell the user what the image is of or how it’s relevant to the rest of the page, so it’s still not accessible.
+For issues that checkers can’t catch, try using an actual screen reader to listen to digital content read aloud to you as a person with disabilities would.
+Then you can experience for yourself what accessibility problems an end user may experience with your content.

 Once you determine what content falls short, you can break it down into projects: web pages that need coding, videos that need captions, PDFs that need tags, etc.